eivshina/persistent-cup-length/README.md

 Code accompanying the paper **"Doughnut or Mickey Mouse?
 Detecting Toroidal Structure in Data through Persistent Cup-Length"**.

-This repository provides an implementation and tutorial for computing the **persistent cup-length**, an algebraic-topological invariant, compatible with persistent cohomology computed using [Ripser](https://github.com/scikit-tda/ripser).
+This repository provides an implementation and tutorial for computing the **persistent cup-length**, an algebraic-topological invariant, compatible with persistent cohomology computed using [Ripser](https://github.com/scikit-tda/ripser) (for Vietoris-Rips filtrations) and [Dionysus](https://www.mrzv.org/software/dionysus/) (for simplexwise filtrations).

 ---
 ## 🧪 Citation